symfony/symfony-docs/reference/configuration/framework.rst

 and for creating signed URIs when using :ref:`ESI (Edge Side Includes) <edge-side-includes>` .

-This option becomes the service container parameter named ``kernel.secret``, which you can use whenever the application needs a immutable random string to add more entropy.
+This option becomes the service container parameter named ``kernel.secret``, which you can use whenever the application needs an immutable random string to add more entropy.

-As any other security-related parameter, is a good practice to change this value from time to time.
+As with any other security-related parameter, is a good practice to change this value from time to time.
 However, keep in mind that changing this value will invalidate all signed URIs and Remember Me cookies.
 That's why, after changing this value, you should regenerate the application cache, delete the HTTP Cache